Through surveys, expert interviews and our dedicated podcast series, learn more about CSR issues with SILMO Next.

 Sourcing raw materials

-CSR sheet #1
+CSR factsheet #1

 The extraction of raw materials is responsible for the destruction and artificialization of natural environments (quarries for metals, cultivation for agricultural materials, deforestation for wood, etc.), and contributes to the over-exploitation of natural resources.